ss892714028/Maze-PathFinder-Visualization-Python/README.md

-## Maze PathFinder Visualizor implemented in Python
+## Maze PathFinder Visualizer implemented in Python
 ### How to use
 * The first two left clicks on the board initialize start and end node
 * Click or click and drag to create obstacles